On Iwasawa invariants of modular forms with reducible and non-$p$-distinguished residual Galois representations: Introduction

 satisfying some local conditions.
 When $j=0$, the computation is straight forward, since $x$ is always zero by Iwasawa theory.
 When $j\neq 0$, the computation is more complicated as both $x$ and $y$ could be nonzero and hence, we have to study the Selmer conditions on $x$ and $y$.
-A crucial point is that the Galois action on $T_f$ is semisimple and hence, one knows the basis of the $\G_{\Q_p}$-stable line in the ordinary filtration \eqref{eq:ord_cond} (Proposition~\ref{residual_repr_is_semisimple}).
+A crucial point is that one knows the basis of the $\G_{\Q_p}$-stable line in the ordinary filtration \eqref{eq:ord_cond} (Proposition~\ref{residual_repr_is_semisimple}).
 By using this, we see the condition on $x$ and $y$ \eqref{eq:decom_res_sel_gp} and then further prove \eqref{eq:sel_gp_weigh_one_nontwist}.